It is a mental disorder characterized by severe social anxiety, thought disorder, paranoid ideation, derealization, and transient psychosis.

 Within a group of schizophrenic patients, negative symptoms in probands were correlated with negative schizotypal symptoms in relatives.

-Although positive symptoms were also correlated with corresponding symptoms in relatives, the connection with negative symptoms was statistically more significant.
+Although positive symptoms were correlated with corresponding symptoms in relatives, the connection with negative symptoms was statistically more significant.

-Adding to the evidence that negative symptoms may be more closely related to the spectrum of schizophrenia.
+They are adding to the evidence that negative symptoms may be more closely related to the spectrum of schizophrenia.

 Deficits have also been demonstrated in the representation of context, episodic memory, and delayed recall.
 These deficits are often similar, but not as severe, to those seen in schizophrenic patients.